ywkim/iris/README.md

 2. **Voice**: This setting allows you to change the voice used by the TTS.
 The default voice is the system default.
 You can change this to any voice installed on your system by specifying the voice in the `voice` setting under the `[settings]` section.

 3. **System Prompt**: This setting allows you to customize the system prompt that is used in the chat feature.
 The default prompt is "You are a helpful assistant.".
 You can change this by specifying your custom prompt in the `system_prompt` setting under the `[settings]` section.

+4. **Tools**: This setting allows you to specify the tools that you want to use with LangChain.
+The tools should be specified as a comma-separated list.
+The available tools are listed in the [LangChain tools documentation](https://python.langchain.com/docs/modules/agents/tools/).

 ## Usage